 Our goal is to keep making renewable energy and energy efficient appliances and home insulation and design more readily available for all households and businesses.
 We do this by defending rooftop solar, incentivizing battery storage options, educating others on energy efficient upgrades they can make, and promoting legislation that will encourage the growth of this industry.
 To be successful, we work side-by-side with lawmakers to create better policy, negotiate with the utility to protect ratepayers, and empower the public to help make these changes.

-Rooftop solar has been a rollercoaster here in Utah over the last few years, with HEAL locked into the front seat of the ride.
-Throughout 2016 and 2017, we were involved in the state’s major rooftop solar negotiation with Rocky Mountain Power (RMP), the solar industry, the Public Service Commission (PSC), and the governor’s office.
-RMP proposed three significant electric rate increases to rooftop solar users, based on an incomprehensive study they did and claims that rooftop solar costs them too much.
-These proposed changes, which included reducing the export rate (the amount homeowners are paid for adding solar power to the system) and adding a demand charge and energy charge, would have hurt solar customers to the point that Utah’s solar industry would no longer be sustainable, as happened in Nevada.
+Throughout 2016 and 2017, HEAL was involved in the state’s major rooftop solar negotiation with Rocky Mountain Power, the solar industry, the Public Service Commission, and the governor’s office.
+Rocky Mountain Power proposed significant electric rate increases to rooftop solar users, based on a study resulting in claims that rooftop solar costs them too much.
+These proposed changes, which included reducing the export rate (the amount homeowners are paid for adding their excess solar power back into the system) and adding a demand charge and energy charge for rooftop solar, would have add so much additional cost to solar customers that Utah’s burgeoning solar industry would no longer be economically sustainable.

 Renewable energy skeptics like to point out that the wind doesn’t always blow and the sun doesn’t always shine.
-This used to be a legitimate problem, as was the question of what to do with extra energy when the sun or wind is strong.
-Energy storage, such as high-performing batteries, is the answer to these questions, allowing excess energy to be stored and then used as needed.
-Giving households and businesses access to battery storage will increase renewable energy’s reliability.
-While battery storage is currently inaccessible for many due to cost barriers, it’s on the same trajectory that wind and solar have been: as a new technology it begins with a high price point, but with rising demand, increasing technological innovations, and the market, massive price reductions occur making the technology a realistic appliance for many.
+This used to be a legitimate problem, as was the question of what to do with the excess energy generated when the sun or wind is strong.
+Energy storage is the answer to these questions, allowing energy to be stored and then used as needed.
+Giving households and businesses access to battery storage will increase the reliability of electricity in buildings designed to depend on renewable energy.
+While battery storage is currently not feasible for wide deployment due to cost, it’s on the same trajectory that wind and solar have been: a new modality that begins with a high price point, but with rising demand and ongoing technological innovations, massive price reductions occur making battery storage a realistic and affordable strategy.

-Using energy efficient appliances and improving insulation allows our homes and businesses to use less energy, which helps both our environment and utility bills!
-Despite the war waged on rooftop solar, Utah’s utilities often promote residential and business energy efficiency measures.
+Using energy efficient appliances and improving insulation allows our homes and businesses to use less energy, which helps both the environment and our utility bills.
+Utah’s utilities often promote residential and business energy efficiency measures.
 We know this has been successful because, despite the massive population growth in Utah, our electricity demand has remained fairly level, meaning people are using their energy more efficiently.
-Through public education campaigns and a utility program called Watt Smart, Rocky Mountain Power has encouraged homes and commercial buildings to upgrade to energy efficient appliances.
-We are continually working with the utility, policymakers, and regulators to push for more energy efficient measures in Utah while also providing the public with educational resources about how they can make their homes and businesses more energy efficient.
+HEAL is continually working with the utility, policymakers, and regulators to push for more energy efficient measures in Utah while also providing the public with educational resources about how they can make their homes and businesses more energy efficient.